hhvm/user-documentation/hack/01-types/01-intro.md

 The above example is a perfectly valid program that will run on HHVM (except a fatal that will occur in the last `var_dump`).
 However, it is unclear the intent of the programmer in many cases.
 For example, did the programmer really want to allow `A::foo()` to accept `string`-like `int`s.
 Of course, mitigation can occur through the use of checks like `is_int()` or exception throwing.

-But look at this next example to see how much clear the intent was....
+But look at this next example to see how much clearer the intent was....

 @@ intro-examples/hack.php @@